luckyshot/twentyfive/README.md

 TODO
 ----------------

+- Settings page to edit Countdown
+- END favicon to draw attention by flashing/toggling colors
 - Timer to be based on Date and not on setInterval ( better accuracy, see http://stackoverflow.com/a/6347336/217180 )
 - Responsive design